-B6.4.6 The PPP will either:

-- (a) Approve the proposal; - (b) Approve the proposal subject to conditions which will need to be met within a set timeframe; - (c) Reject the proposal; - (d) Request further clarification or amendment of the proposal within a set timeframe. - (e) Recommend to the SQAEC that the programme is revalidated if either: - i.
-The programme has accumulated ten changes since the last (re)validation; - ii.
-The PPP deems that 40% of the programme content has changed since the last (re)validation; - iii.
-The changes proposed to the programme are significant. - B6.4.7 If approved, the change is reported at the SQAEC. - B6.4.8 If the programme is externally validated, the form will be sent to that body for approval. - B6.4.9 The completed form with all required documentation must be received by the Chair of the PPP by the deadline set by the Registry once a term.
+- B6.6.3 The proposal is received by the Quality Office who will ensure that all the appropriate information has been included in the proposal. - B6.6.4 Where changes are minimal, the Quality Office will review the proposal and decide whether to approve or reject the proposal subject to the appropriate conditions. - B6.6.5 Where further scrutiny is required, the proposal is received by the Chair of the Programme Planning Panel (PPP), who is the Deputy Head of Registry (or nominee).
+The Senior Quality Officer will be Secretary and a Quality Officer will be minute taker.
+The PPP will verify that due process has been followed and that the modification(s) conforms to programme, University, and where appropriate the validating authority's regulations. - B6.6.6 The Quality Office or PPP will either: - (a) Approve the proposal; - (b) Approve the proposal subject to conditions which will need to be met within a set timeframe; - (c) Reject the proposal; - (d) Request further clarification or amendment of the proposal within a set timeframe. - B6.6.7 PPP also receives a report of the module and programme changes approved by the Quality Office between PPP meetings. - B6.6.8 If approved, the change is reported at the Quality Committee. - B6.6.9 If the programme is externally validated, the form will be sent to that body for approval. - B6.6.10 The completed form with all required documentation must be received by the Quality Office by the deadline set by the Registry.
 Proposals submitted will be for implementation at the start of the following academic year.

-B6.5 Definitive Documents for All Programmes
+B6.7 Definitive Documents for All Programmes

-- B6.5.1 Following the validation of a new programme or module, or revision to an existing programme or module, the Faculty/Institute sends definitive programme documentation to the Registry. - B6.5.2 The definitive programme documentation after a (Re)Validation includes: - (a) Programme Development Document; - (b) Programme Specification; - (c) Module Specifications; - (d) Transitional arrangements (where an existing programme has been revalidated). - B6.5.3 After any changes to a programme or module(s) have been made subsequent to (Re)Validation, an updated Programme Specification and/or Module Specification must be submitted to the Registry.
+- B6.7.1 Following the validation of a new programme or module, or revision to an existing programme or module, the Faculty/Institute sends definitive programme documentation to the Registry.

+- B6.7.2 The definitive programme documentation after a (Re)Validation includes:

+- (a) Programme Development Document;

+- (b) Programme Specification;

+- (c) Module Specifications;

+- (d) Transitional arrangements (where an existing programme has been revalidated). - B6.7.3 After any changes to a programme or module(s) have been made subsequent to (Re)Validation, an updated Programme Specification and/or Module Specification must be submitted to the Registry.